Note:

 Meet & Greet

-- The team of GJU Project Offices
+- the team of GJU project offices

 - den GJU representatives

-- den International offices of GJU's partner universities
+- den Representatives of GJU's partner universities

 10:30 a.m. - 11:00 a.m.